 Virtual learning can be overwhelming at times.
 Setting clear and measurable goals can help alleviate some of the stress and anxiety that some may feel and set you on the path to online learning success.

 If you have big, multifaceted assignments, break them into smaller, more manageable chunks.
 Create a schedule for each of the tasks working up to the due date.

-It is a good idea to use a calendar to keep track of what you need to complete each day.
+It is a good idea to use a calendar to keep track of what you need to complete each day during your distance learning.
 Though a digital calendar will work, sometimes a visual representation is better for staying on track.
 When you have your work set out in front of you where it is visible, it seems to keep you more motivated to get it done.

 10. Reward Yourself